-Depending on intensity of study the apprenticeship programme can be completed in three years.
+Depending on the intensity of study, the apprenticeship programme can be completed in three years.

 The programme has six modules.
 The first two provide an introduction to the organisation of social care in the UK and develop apprentices’ awareness of the different components of good social work practice.
 The third module covers legal issues related to social care and social work, including the regulation of social care decision-making.

-Apprentices then progress through two practice-focused workbased learning modules, which include a defined period of assessed practice learning.
+Apprentices then progress through two practice-focused work-based learning modules, which include a defined period of assessed practice learning.
 In these work-based learning modules, apprentices will be required to reflect on their role and document their acquisition of skills and competencies in their portfolio.
-The final module incorporates the end-point assessment (EPA) for the apprenticeship, where apprentices demonstrate they have acquired the knowledge, skills and behaviours that comprise the apprenticeship standard.

 Online module delivery is both varied and interactive, using rich media formats that engage and enthuse apprentices on their journey.
 Learning is perfectly suited to staff working shifts, as it can be accessed 24/7 on computers, tablets and mobile devices, and can be immediately applied into working practice.
 Online forums and discussion groups allow apprentices to learn from other apprentices in different service settings and with different backgrounds.

 The Open University has the experience and support in place to help apprentices succeed and make a positive impact on practice.